David-Haim/concurrencpp/README.md

     result_promise(result_promise&& rhs) noexcept;

     /*
-        Destroys *this, possibly setting a concurrencpp::errors::broken_task exception by calling set_exception if *this is not empty at the time of destruction.
+        Destroys *this, possibly setting an errors::broken_task exception by calling set_exception if *this is not empty at the time of destruction.
     */
     ~result_promise() noexcept;